NCAR/ior_scaling/README.md

 All together, this is 7<sup>3</sup> = 343 separate IOR runs (for each API), _or 7<sup>2</sup> = 49
 weak scaling studies for each API._  The _per-process segment size_ ranges from 8M to 32G.
 And therefore the _total segment size_ ranges from 8M to 2T.
-Assuming 120 segments (akin to 10 years of monthly data),
+Assuming 12 segments (akin to 1 year of monthly data),
-the _total size_ will actually be 120x larger.
+the _total size_ will actually be 12x larger.

 See the parameters notebook for more details.